 The structure for Years 7 through to 9 follows the same pattern as detailed below apart from Enrichment replaces one lesson of Modern Foreign Languages in Year 9.
 The Enrichment programme comprises modules which allow us to address any gaps or emerging issues identified to allow this year group to be better prepared for their GCSE years.
 This year, Enrichment includes modules on Oracy & Literacy, Leadership and Healthy Lifestyles.

-Each year group comprises approximately 260 students divided into three populations with a balance of sexes, and mix of ability.
+Each year group comprises approximately 280 students divided into three populations with a balance of sexes, and mix of ability.
 Each population – known as X, Y or Z – contains three or four mixed ability tutor groups.
-In some lessons, students are taught in the tutor groups but for the majority of subjects, setting is used.
-The following table shows the organisation of the KS3 academic curriculum.

-Religious Education and Citizenship is delivered as part of the Global Citizenship programme.
+Religious Education and British Values are delivered as part of the Global Citizenship programme.

-Sex and Relationships is delivered as part of the PSHE programme.
+Relationships & Sex Education is delivered as part of the PSHE programme.

 Some students may be withdrawn from the mainstream curriculum on a temporary basis to support their wider development and engagement with their learning.
-Part of their curriculum may be delivered through our in-house provision within Abington House
+Part of their curriculum may be delivered through our Elevate programme.

 The following table shows the organisation of the KS4 academic curriculum.